Strange96/LogOps/README.md

 10. Wait 10 seconds
 11. Use the url from step 2, and navigate your browser to it.

+To run LogOps on a local cluter, do the following with the files in the kubernetes/local directory:

+1. run `kubectl apply -f deploy1.yml` and wait 10 seconds
+2. run `kubectl apply -f deploy2.yml` and wait 10 seconds
+3. run `kubectl apply -f services.yml`

+Locally, the website will be available at `localhost:30077`.
+If using Kind (Kubernetes in Docker), the command `sudo kubectl port-forward svc/reverse-proxy-service 30077:8092` will have to be run.

+To interact directly with the individual services, send requests to:
+* `ROOT` for the website
+* `ROOT/gateway` for the log-store
+* `ROOT/alarms` for the alarm-service
+* `ROOT/auth` for the authentication/subscription-service
+* `ROOT/getParserHost` for the builder
+* `ROOT/submitCode`, `ROOT/retrieveCode`, `ROOT/deleteCode` for the parser

+Where ROOT refers to your AWS URL or, for a local cluster, localhost

 # LogOps instructions
 When the solution is up and running, LogOps can be used in the following way:

 Navigate to the login page in the upper-right corner.
-You can log in as an admin with username: sandsized_admin and password: admin Navigate admin control using the upper-right corner menu.
+You can log in as an admin with the following credentials:
+* sandsized_admin
+* password: admin

-Here a new company may be added, under `Add company`.
+Navigate to admin control using the menu in the upper-right corner.
+Here a new company may be added under `Add company`.
 Copy an id from the company list, and logout.
-Navigate to the login page and create a new user using the id.
+Navigate to the login page and create a new user using the copied id.
 You can now login using the new account.

-This part only works if running on AWS
+THIS PART ONLY WORKS IF RUNNING ON AWS:

 Go to `Code management` and click create code.
-Enter a name, and some code, example: [Example Parser Code](https://github.com/Jakan16/Log-Jolie-Cloud/blob/master/builder/test/example_jolie_parser.ol)
+Enter a name and some code, example: [Example Parser Code](https://github.com/Jakan16/Log-Jolie-Cloud/blob/master/builder/test/example_jolie_parser.ol).
 Known issue: The builder service is only authorized to access the kubernetes service for 15 min at a time, and must be restated after this time span.
-This can be done with `kubectl delete pods -l app=builder`
+This can be done with `kubectl delete pods -l app=builder`.
+The deployment will automatically start the new pods.

 Navigate to Subscription in the left menu.
 Enter an agent name and click create.
-Navigate a terminal to the Log-Agent/Files directory, and run the command
+Open a terminal and go to the Log-Agent/Files directory.
+Run the following command:

 `python3 Agent.py [Company id used to create user] [agent license key] http://[url of load balancer]/auth http://[url of load balancer]/getParserHost [name of log parser]`

+`Name of log parser` is a name that you used for creating code.

-This will send the content of the files in the current working directory.
-Which can be found in `Log and Alarm management` found in the menu.
+The command will start the Agent which will send the content of the files in the current working directory (that is Log-Agent/Files).

+The logs that are created and the alarms which are raised by parsing the logs, which are sent by the Agent, can be found on the website under the `Log management and Alarm management` menus.

-For specfic usage of the individual services, please refer to the individual repositories
+For more specfic usage of the individual services, please refer to the individual repositories

 # Individual repositories
 The respective respositories and their pipelines are accessible at: